ameetgohil/RustExamples/README.md

 # RustExamples
-Rust Example for the the online book Rust by example
+Rust Examples from the the online book Rust by example